WHAT TO EXPECT

 All our services seek to help people connect to Jesus as their Lord and Saviour, grow in their love for him as his disciples, and equip them to serve him in every area of life.
 Each of our services are aimed to achieve this through a distinct service style,

 which are explained in a bit more detail below.

 We enjoy a prayer book service the 4th week of each month by members of the congregation and regularly share in the Lord’s Supper together (except of the fifth Sunday of the month).
 There is a genuine warmth of friendship and fellowship among congregation members.

 A down to earth service of 65-75 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life you’ll feel right at home.

 The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
 The service is followed by a great morning tea (non COVID times), which is a great time for building relationships.

 During the service children are welcome to join in the fun at Sparklers (preschool-Year 2), Bonfire (Years 3-5) and Surge (Years 6-10).
 There is also a family room inside the church for parents with younger children, where the service can easily be seen and the audio available over the PA system.

 Sunday@5 church is all about relationships, with God and with one another.
 These services are currently paused due to COVID-19.
 While recognisably “Anglican”, it is also very deliberately welcoming of people from all denominations and backgrounds.
 There is a high level of involvement from the DRV community, with an intention to connect out in to the local and global community with the love of Jesus.

-Coordinator: Rev. Andrew Hudson and Faye Hillier, DRV Chaplains
+Coordinator: Rev. John Reed and Faye Hillier, DRV Chaplains

 Frequently Asked Questions